Graciesgrace/mywebpage/_pages/cv.md

 ---
-permalink: /
+permalink: /cv/
-title: ""
+title: "CV"
 author_profile: true
 redirect_from:
-  - /about/
-  - /about.html
+  - /resume
 ---

 I am a driven researcher with a focus on transdisciplinary finance, sustainability, international relations, and public policy.
 I am committed to fostering collaborative working relationships based on trust and respect.